pascalconfluent/agent_proxy/README.md

-# Agent Proxy for Confluent Cloud
+# Agent Proxy for Event-Driven Agentic Choreography

 ## Overview

 This open-source project provides an **Agent proxy** that enables **event-driven agentic choreography** architecture.
 The project consists of two main modules:

 1. **[Proxy Module](proxy/README.md)** – Implements an MCP-compliant and OpenAPI-compliant service that exposes Confluent Cloud topics.
 2. **[Shell Module](shell/README.md)** – Enables interaction with MCP services and Large Language Models (LLMs) such as OpenAI, Gemini, and AWS Bedrock.
-3. **Agentic Choreography Framework** – A Java framework designed to accelerate the development of agents by taking care of infrastructure tasks like topic creation, schema registration, agent registration, and request/response handling.
+3. **[Agentic Choreography Framework](frameworks/agent-proxy-framework/README.md)** – A Java framework designed to accelerate the development of agents by taking care of infrastructure tasks like topic creation, schema registration, agent registration, and request/response handling.
    For more details, see the [Agentic Choreography Framework](frameworks/java/README.md).